-General and administrative expenses decreased approximately \$2.1 million for the six months ended June 30, 2015 compared to 2014 due primarily to the timing of the recognition of expenses under the Transition Benefits Agreement that we entered into with Mortimer B. Zuckerman in 2013.
-Because Mr. Zuckerman remained employed by us through July 1, 2014, he received, on January 1, 2015, a lump sum payment of \$6.7 million and an equity award of LTIP Units with a targeted value of approximately \$11.1 million.
+General and administrative expenses decreased approximately \$3.7 million for the nine months ended September 30, 2015 compared to 2014 due primarily to the timing of the recognition of expenses under the Transition Benefits Agreement that Boston Properties, Inc. entered into with Mortimer B. Zuckerman in 2013.
+Because Mr. Zuckerman remained employed by Boston Properties, Inc. through July 1, 2014, he received, on January 1, 2015, a lump sum payment of \$6.7 million and an equity award of LTIP Units with a targeted value of approximately \$11.1 million.
 The cash payment and equity award vested in three equal installments on each of March 10, 2013, October 1, 2013 and July 1, 2014.
-As a result, we recognized approximately \$4.0 million of compensation expense during the six months ended June 30, 2014 related to the Transition Benefits Agreement that did not recur in 2015.
-We also had an approximately \$0.6 million decrease in the value of our deferred compensation plan.
-These decreases were partially offset by the following increases: (1) approximately \$1.6 million related to the net effect of the end of the measurement period for the 2012 OPP Awards and the issuance of the 2015 MYLTIP Units (See Note 10 to the Consolidated Financial Statements), (2) an approximately \$0.8 million increase in health care costs and (3) approximately \$0.1 million related to other general and administrative expenses, which includes compensation expense.
-We expect our fiscal 2015 general and administrative expenses to be between \$96 million and \$100 million.
+As a result, we recognized approximately \$4.0 million of compensation expense during the nine months ended September 30, 2014 related to the Transition Benefits Agreement that did not recur in 2015.
+We also had an approximately \$1.8 million decrease in the value of our deferred compensation plan.
+These decreases were partially offset by the following increases: (1) approximately \$1.1 million related to the net effect of the end of the measurement period for the 2011 OPP Awards, a decrease in the quarterly expense related to the 2012 OPP Awards due to certain members of Boston Properties, Inc.'s senior management reached retirement age and therefore became fully vested and the issuance of the 2015 MYLTIP Units (See Note 11 to the Consolidated Financial Statements) and (2) an approximately \$1.0 million increase in health care costs.
+We expect general and administrative expenses for fiscal 2016 to be slightly higher than 2015 and be between \$102 million and \$107 million.
+This estimate assumes a cost-of-living adjustment and the issuance in 2016 of a long-term compensation plan that is identical to the plan that we had in 2015.
+The projected increased expense associated with the long-term compensation plan is due to the difference between the unvested expense remaining from the issuance of the 2013 MYLTIP Units compared to the expense that would be recognized during the first year of the new long-term compensation plan.

 Wages directly related to the development and leasing of rental properties are capitalized and included in real estate assets or deferred charges on our Consolidated Balance Sheets and amortized over the useful lives of the real estate.
-Capitalized wages for the six months ended June 30, 2015 and 2014 were approximately \$7.6 million and \$7.6 million, respectively.
+Capitalized wages for the nine months ended September 30, 2015 and 2014 were approximately \$11.7 million and \$11.0 million, respectively.
 These costs are not included in the general and administrative expenses discussed above.